argschwind/TAPseq/README.md

-# TASCseq
+# TAPseq
-An R-package to design PCR primers for TASC-seq.
+An R-package to design PCR primers for TAP-seq.

 ## Installation

 The package can be installed from source by using the devtools package:
 ```
-devtools::install_github("argschwind/TASCseq")
+devtools::install_github("argschwind/TAPseq")
 ```

 Addidtional to all R dependencies, this package requires local installations of Primer3 and BLASTn.
-TASCseq was developed and tested using Primer3 v.2.3.7 and blastn v.2.6.0.
+TAPseq was developed and tested using Primer3 v.2.3.7 and blastn v.2.6.0.
 Source code and installation instructions can be found under:

 Primer3: <http://primer3.org/releases.html><br/>
 BLAST: <https://www.ncbi.nlm.nih.gov/books/NBK279690/>

 Please install these tools first and add them to your PATH.
-For Primer3, it's best to leave the compiled binary files in the src/ directory, as it also contains config files that TASCseq needs.
+For Primer3, it's best to leave the compiled binary files in the src/ directory, as it also contains config files that TAPseq needs.

 If you don't want to add the tools to your "global" PATH, you can add the following code to your .Rprofile file.
 This should add the tools to your PATH in R whenever you start a new session.